Mocky-FS/Path-Trade-Tool/README.md

-# 📊 Path of Exile 2 Profit Calculator
+# 📊 Path-Trade-Tool

-Welcome to the Path of Exile 2 Profit Calculator!
+Welcome to the Path-Trade-Tool!
 This tool helps you optimize your trades by calculating potential profits based on item prices.

 ## ✨ Features